-2. Explain in your proposal how you will work with your community partner to include their concerns, insights, and recommendations and encourage participation.
+2. In your proposal, explain how you will work with your community partner to include their concerns, insights, and recommendations and encourage participation.

-Public or community engagement traditionally has taken the form of public information sessions and town hall style meetings.
-However MassINC recognizes that these community engagement methods are not always effective ways for the public to participate in planning.
-Also, regular meetings with the public requires extensive planning and may be challenging for students due to their busy schedules.
+Public or community engagement traditionally has taken the form of public information sessions and town hall-style meetings.
+However, MassINC recognizes that these community engagement methods are not always effective ways for the public to participate in planning.
+Also, regular meetings with the public require extensive planning and may be challenging for students due to their busy schedules.

 Instead, we encourage you to work with a community organization with close ties to the needs and concerns of the TOD area.
 Coordinating with a few of their key members or leaders will make connecting city and community leaders more feasible for everyone on your project.
 Also, project teams can use online collaboration tools, like video chats, webinars, and online file sharing, to engage folks in the projects.
 We encourage students to visit their project site at least twice during the project’s scope, but not all meetings must be in person.

 We are happy to help connect you to non-profits and other organizations in your area if you are having trouble finding community partners.
 However, many of the Gateway Cities already have strong ties with local community organizations either directly or through TDI fellows.